wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan:** You will receive everything you deserve, do not worry about that.
 But your little droid must get to work immediately, I can feel a worrying disturbance in The Force.

-**Courtney:** It's probably that milk you had on your Shreddies, I told you the Falcon's fridge wasn't working properly... it smelt minging!
+**Courtney:** It's probably that milk you had on your Shreddies.
+I told you the Falcon's fridge wasn't working properly... it smelt minging!

-**OWBB:** Courtney, take our new friend and his little droid to the Melamine Falc.. the Moleskin Fulc...
+**OWBB:** Courtney, take our new friend and his little droid to the Melamine Falc.. the Moleskin Fulcr...
 Take them to Betsy!

+_Dan Courtney and Suey leave stage_

-**WD40:** _as they all leave stage_ who is he calling a "little droid", these humans are so rude, I'll _bleeeping_ _bleep_ his head so far up his _bleeping_ _bleeep_ that he'll think he's fallen into a black hole!
+**WD40:** who is he calling a "little droid", these humans are so rude, I'll _bleep_ his head so far up his _bleeping bleeep_ that he'll think he's fallen into a black hole!

+_WD40 leaves the stage_

-**OWBB:** I think I'll just purchase a few Pick-N-Mix, for the journey. _He smooths his eyebrows, and heads provocatively towards Debra_
+**OWBB:** I think I'll just purchase a few Pick-N-Mix, for the journey. _He smooths his eyebrows, and heads provocatively towards Debra.
+Some saucy music plays.
+Debra and OWBB flirt a little, the curtains close_

 ## Act 2 Scene 2